dodgyone23/plu-ts-docs/src/language/values/structs.md

 ## struct values

-To built a `plu-ts` value that rapresents a struct you just use one fo the constructors you defined;
+To build a `plu-ts` value that rapresents a struct you just use one fo the constructors you defined;

 so if you where to create an instance of a `Dog` you'd just write:
 ```ts